Data Processing Addendum

 7. Asset Management, System Acquisition, Development and Maintenance

-• Obvious identifies and documents information security requirements prior to the development and acquisition of new IT systems and applications
+- Information security requirements identified and documented prior to development and acquisition of new IT systems

-• Obvious plans and incorporates security tests into the System Development Life Cycle of IT systems and applications
+- Security tests incorporated into the System Development Life Cycle

 8. Human Resource Security

-• Employees with access to Customer Personal Data are trained regularly regarding data protection laws and regulations, annually at minimum
+- Employees with access to Customer Personal Data are trained regularly regarding data protection laws, annually at minimum

 9. Cryptography

-• Digital certificates are only accepted and trusted if the digital certificate was issued by a trusted certification authority
+- Digital certificates accepted and trusted only if issued by a trusted certification authority

-• Certificates are used and allocated to dedicated IT-systems and applications
+- Certificates used and allocated to dedicated IT-systems and applications

 Exhibit 3: Swiss Addendum